 Quick Settlement Offers

 Insurance adjusters often contact accident victims within days offering quick settlements in exchange for releases of all claims.
 These early offers almost always substantially undervalue claims.
-This is especially true in brain injury cases where the full extent of injuries may not be apparent for weeks or months.

 Surveillance